 • Vanilla Extract – for flavor.

-How do I make vegan caramel frosting?
+How to make vegan caramel frosting

-5. Add 1-2 tablespoons of plant-based milk if necessary to get the right texture.
+Step 5 Add 1-2 tablespoons of plant-based milk if necessary to get the right texture.

-6. Use a piping bag or this great cupcake decorating tool to make your frosting look perfect!
+Step 6 – Use a piping bag or this great cupcake decorating tool to make your frosting look perfect!

-7. Drizzle with some extra vegan salted caramel sauce!
+Step 6 Drizzle with some extra vegan salted caramel sauce!

-Pro Tips:
+Pro Tips

 • The trick to making this frosting come out well is keeping the ingredients at room temperature.
-The butter should be just soft enough to whip into the frosting and the caramel sauce cannot be too warm or it will melt your frosting.
+The butter should be just soft enough to whip into the frosting, and the caramel sauce cannot be too warm, or it will melt your frosting.

 Why add flour to the buttercream?